 Mum was admitted to the hospice once bedridden and was cared for there with love, kindness and much expertise.
 She remained there for 10 weeks, I think due to the good care she received.
 She felt safe there and the best thing was I was able to spend quality time with her and be her daughter not the carer that I had been for almost two years.
 Her disease from diagnosis to end of life lasted 11 months.
 Most people are not diagnosed until late on, we knew very early so the progress of the disease seemed slower.

-The outcome for PC is the same as it was decades ago, this shouldn't be, it costs so much to pick up the pieces of Carers’ ill health etc., We need to do something and try to improve the stats.
+The outcome for pancreatic cancer is the same as it was decades ago, this shouldn't be, it costs so much to pick up the pieces of carers’ ill health etc. We need to do something and try to improve the statistics.
 I have had to have counselling and my health has been poor since her death last year, but I don't regret for a second the time I had caring for mum, but realise it may not be possible for everyone and I ask myself who will pick up the pieces then?
 I pray research improves for the generations that are to come, and as I try to pick up the pieces of my life, which is very hard to do, I aim to do what my health enables me to do, to contribute to this wherever I can.